-Navigate the complex and rewarding field of family, child, and elder law.
+Navigate the complex and rewarding field of family and child advocacy law.

 Family relationships are complicated.
 When the time comes, a specially-skilled lawyer is needed to serve clients with these issues well.
-Oregon Law prepares you with the knowledge, expertise, and practical skills necessary to advocate for a broad range of clients, including children and the elderly.
+Oregon Law prepares you with the knowledge, expertise, and practical skills necessary to advocate for a broad range of clients.

 Careers